m2web/gitinternals/git-data-model-references-states.md

 ![KCDC Git Cartoon](git-data-model-references-states/cartoon.png)

-Because Git's history, learning Git top-down can lead to a lot of misunderstandings.
+Because of Git's thin abstraction and history, learning Git top-down can lead to a lot of misunderstandings.
 While it's possible to memorize a handful of commands, you end up treating Git as a set of magic spells and following the approach in the comic above whenever there are issues with your repository.

 Moreover, a set of commands have to be'memorized, while Git's data model can be understood.